Cardinal Joseph W. Tobin, C.Ss.R., D.D.

 About Cardinal Tobin

-Joseph Tobin attended Holy Redeemer Elementary School in Detroit, and then graduated from St. Joseph’s Prep College, Edgerton, WI in 1970.
-He continued his education at Holy Redeemer College, Waterford, WI, receiving a Bachelor of Arts degree in Philosophy in 1975.
-From 1977 until 1979, he attended Mount Saint Alphonsus Seminary in Esopus, NY, earning Masters Degrees in Religious Education in 1977 and Divinity in 1979.
+Cardinal Tobin received his early education at Holy Redeemer Elementary School in Detroit and graduated from St. Joseph’s Preparatory College in Edgerton, Wisconsin, in 1970.
+He earned a Bachelor of Arts degree in Philosophy from Holy Redeemer College, Waterford, Wisconsin, in 1975.
+He pursued theological studies at Mount Saint Alphonsus Seminary in Esopus, New York, obtaining a Master of Religious Education in 1977 and a Master of Divinity in 1979.

 Cardinal Tobin’s Papal Appointments